matiastamsi/matiastamsi/README.md

 - Java
   - learned to program with
 - Python
-  - used the most
+  - used mostly recently
 - SQL
   - actually used pretty much because:
     - it is used in many courses
-    - we have one project with my good friend where we use it a lot
+    - we have one project with my friend where we use it a lot
 - JavaScript
   - used a lot, for example, in the [Fullstack course](https://github.com/matiastamsi/fullstack)
 - R